You Have to Wonder Why

 for growing tall and filling out

-the first thing you noticed
+the first thing i noticed

 was how small